 The overall pattern of mean flow speeds and flow directions showed a predominantly clockwise circulation through the bay under all forcing conditions, with higher flow speeds throughout the Bay during wave forcing, compared to tidal and wind forcing.
 The shortest residence times were measured on the outer reef flat closest to where waves were breaking on the reef crest and were longest over the inner reef flat close to shore and deep in the northwest corner of the embayment.
 Given the proximity of the northern reef to the stream mouth and the occurrence of floods under typically low wave conditions in the wet season, or moderate easterly winds during the dry season, this suggests the northern reef and areas of the southern reef bordering the ava channel are under greatest threat of land-based sources of pollution.
-The spatial flow pattern and longer residence times result in greater exposure (= intensity x duration) of the corals in these areas to sediment stress, and likely causes the reduced coral health in these locations.
+The spatial flow pattern and longer residence times result in greater exposure (= intensity x duration) of the corals in these areas to stress from terrestrial pollution, and likely causes the reduced coral health in these locations.

+YOU NEED A PARAGRAPH OR TWO THAT GETS OUT OF FAGA’ALU AND EXTRAPOLATES THESE DATA TO OTHER LOCATIONS, FOR MOST PEOPLE COULDN’T CARE LESS ABOUT FAGA’ALU.
+STATAMENT ABOUT HOW, COMBINED, THESE METHODS MAKE IT POSSIBLE TO GENERATE GREAT SPATIAL DATA NEEDED FOR UNDERSTANDING BIOLOGICALLY-RELEVANT PROCESSES (POSITIVE OR NEGATIVE) AND HOW THEY MIGHT VARY ACROSS THE REEF.
+THESE METHODS ALSO MAKE IT POSSIBLE TO EXTRAPOLATE THE FINDINGS OUT TO ANNUAL TIME SCALES TO DETERMINE BUDGETS BASED ON METEOROLOGIC AND OCEANOGRAPHIC (DEEPWATER) FORCING, IN THAT YOU COULD DETERMINE THERE ARE XXXX DAYS PER YEAR OF TIDAL FORCING CONDITIONS, YYYY OF WIND FORCING, AND ZZZZ OF WAVE FORCING.
+NEED MORE IN HERE ABOUT THE APPLICABILITY OF THESE DATA – GAS AND NUTRIENT FLUXES, LARVAL RECRUITMENT, ETC.

 ACKNOWLEDGEMENTS

-This work was carried out in collaboration between San Diego State University and the US Geological Survey's Coral Reef Project.
-Funding was provided by a grant by the NOAA Coral Reef Conservation Program.
-A significant contribution of equipment and expertise was provided by the USGS Pacific Coastal and Marine Science Center.
+This work was carried out in collaboration between San Diego State University and the US Geological Survey's Pacific Coral Reef Project.
+Funding was provided by a grant by the NOAA Coral Reef Conservation Program and the US Geological Survey’s Coastal and Marine Geology Program.
 We would like to thank Dr. Michael Favazza for providing logistical support in the field.
+We would also like to thank YYY (USGS) and the reviewers at Coral Reefs who contributed numerous excellent suggestions and a timely review of our work.
+Use of trademark names does not imply USGS endorsement of products.

 References